duolingo/minject/docs/dependency_injection.md

 objects through dependency injection in a specific programming language or technology stack.

-At Duolingo, we use `minject` as our dependency injection framework when using Python.

 # Understand the Value of Dependency Injection

 Dependency injection is valuable for the following reasons: